-Online communities are critical to the lifeblood of a membership organization.
-They're the convergence of several important factors that go into member engagement - digital communication, personal interaction, peer connections, and so on.
+Online communities are like the lifeblood of a membership organization.
+They bring together all the important factors that create emotional engagement - like digital communication, personal interaction, and connections with peers.

 Member Engagement at Renewal Time

-Ideally, renewal periods are like college finals - they're just a formality if you've put in the work throughout the year, they're a mere formality.
-Regular member engagement, if you hadn't noticed, makes renewals a breeze.
+Ideally, renewal periods are like college finals - they're just a formality if you've put in the work throughout the year.
+And if you haven't noticed, engaging your members regularly makes renewals a breeze.
 Businesses that prioritize member retention over acquisition naturally find more ways to keep members engaged.

-That being said, renewal is still important for proving your value to unconvinced members, solidifying relationships with established members, and extracting a little bit of value from churning members.
+That being said, renewal time is still important for proving your value to skeptical members, strengthening relationships with loyal members, and gaining valuable insights from those who choose not to renew.

 Or possibly a referral source (see below).

-Show your members what they did this year, either individually or as a whole.
-Your organization is probably doing a ton with and for members - they just may not know exactly how much it is or why it's valuable.
-Tell the story for them.
+Show your members what they accomplished this year, whether individually or as a team.
+Your organization is probably doing a ton with and for members - they just may not realize how much or why it's valuable.
+So, it's time to tell their story!

-Don't just settle for a dull PDF or an email that will probably be overlooked.
-Let your creativity flow - take inspiration from the Equipment Leasing and Finance Association's interactive member data dashboard as inspiration.
+Don't settle for a dull PDF or an email that will probably be overlooked.
+Let your creativity flow - take inspiration from the Equipment Leasing and Finance Association's interactive member data dashboard.

 - Offer a Free Membership

 An organizational advocate may not be a member.
-Some of them love you, they just can't pay, or they're in a position where active membership isn't an option (someone leaving an industry, for example).
+Some of them absolutely adore you, they just can't afford to pay, or they're in a situation where active membership isn't feasible (like someone leaving an industry, for instance).

-Create a free tier of membership to keep them on.
-Maybe they don't get all the member benefits, and they have to pay full price to come to your events.
-No matter - they're valuable enough to keep in the fold, interacting in the community, and sharing their love of your organization even if they're not a full member.
+So, why not create a free membership tier to keep them in the loop?
+They may not receive all the fancy member perks, and they might have to pay full price to attend your events.
+But hey, they're valuable enough to have around, engaging with the community, and spreading their love for your organization, even if they're not official members.

-Think of it a little bit like auditing a course in college.
-The free member isn't going to get the full benefit, but they'll still have a quality, valuable experience.
+Think of it as auditing a college course.
+The free member may not get the complete experience, but they'll still have a worthwhile and valuable time.

 - Scholarship Program

-An educational scholarship is a cool engagement tool to offer members, but that's not what we're talking about.
-We're talking about a way to keep members who cite money as a reason for not renewing.
+An educational scholarship is a pretty nifty tool to engage members, but that's not what we're here to chat about.
+We're talking about a clever way to retain members who mention money as a reason for not renewing.

-Keep them on by offering a scholarship of sorts.
-Perhaps they can pay 50% of the rate for the next year in exchange for completing certain tasks, like writing a blog post about their membership experience or lending a helping hand as a volunteer.
+So, how about offering a scholarship-like deal?
+They can pay just 50% of the rate for the next year if they complete certain tasks, like writing a blog post about their awesome membership experience or lending a helping hand as a volunteer.

-This obviously isn't scalable for every member, but it could greatly benefit the organization when offered to the right members.
+Now, we understand this won't work for every single member, but it could truly benefit the organization when offered to the right ones.

 - Early Renewal Discounts

 If you have a whole gang of members on a similar schedule or an organization-wide renewal period, renewal can get pretty crazy.
-So, why not be proactive and reach out to members a a month or two ahead of time with an offer for a slightly discounted membership if they sign back on early?
+So, why not be proactive and reach out to members a month or two in advance with a sweet deal?
+Offer them a slightly discounted membership if they hop back on the bandwagon early.